kamilburda/gimp-export-layers/README.md

 Export Layers
 =============

-Export Layers is a GIMP plug-in that exports layers as separate images in almost any file format supported by GIMP and third-party plug-ins.
+Export Layers is a GIMP plug-in that exports layers as separate images in any file format supported by GIMP and third-party plug-ins.

-This plug-in:
-* exports layers as separate images in almost any file format supported by GIMP
+Features:
 * uses native dialogs for file format export procedures to adjust file format settings
 * uses layer names as filenames for the exported images
 * supports layer groups and optionally treats them as folders